shorepine/tulipcc/README.md

 - 8.5MB of RAM
 - 8MB flash storage, as a filesystem accesible in Python
 - The [Alles](https://github.com/bwhitman/alles) 64-voice synthesizer engine running locally or as a control for an Alles mesh.
-- Text frame buffer layer, 128 x 50, with ANSI support for 16 colors, inverse, bold, underline
+- Text frame buffer layer, 128 x 50, with ANSI support for 256 colors, inverse, bold, underline, background color
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically
 - WiFi, access http via Python requests or TCP / UDP sockets
 - Adjustable display clock, defaults to 24 MHz / 30 FPS.
-- 256 colors, can be set to 65535 with a hit to FPS
+- 256 colors
 - Can load PNGs from disk to set sprites or background, or generate bitmap data from code
 - Built in code and text editor
 - USB keyboard support